-From 9 June, our Worcester - Droitwich Spa - Bromsgrove - Birmingham service is getting a new look.
-You may have already seen our striking new green buses with free WiFi, free USB charging and refreshed interiors - we're now unveiling their final look.
+Our Worcester - Droitwich Spa - Bromsgrove - Birmingham has a new look.
+You may have already seen our striking new green buses with free WiFi, free USB charging and refreshed interiors - we've now unveiled their final look.
 There's also a new timetable for a better service.

 Operating up to every 15 minutes between Worcester and Bromsgrove, and every 30 minutes to Birmingham The Salt Road runs when you need it.
 View the route map.